Six Benefits of Having a Pet

 3. Take care of something.
 Some pets communicate very little and do not care about us specifically.
 However, taking care of them makes for a great hobby, allowing us to forget about ourselves and generate flow experiences.
 (To learn more about flow, please refer to Part I in “A Unified Theory of Happiness.”)
 There is so much to receive from pets, namely…

 5. Feel recognized.
 It is such a human need to be recognized as an individual.
 We need intimacy.
 As felt especially during COVID-19, we suffer when we are isolated.
-I have said many times that “loneliness is a killer” in my blog articles (see 10 Tips that Can Help You Past Loneliness).
-The flip-side is that feeling recognized and connected makes us feel most engaged and happy in life.
+I have said many times that “loneliness is a killer” in my blog posts (see "10 Tips that Can Help You Past Loneliness").
+The flipside is that feeling recognized and connected makes us feel most engaged and happy in life.
 Finally, pets allow us to…

 © 2020 Andrea F. Polard, PsyD.
 All Rights Reserved.

 1) John Bradshaw (2018).
 Do Pets Really Reduce Healthcare Costs?
 Psychology Today: https://www.psychologytoday.com/us/blog/pets-and-their-people/201802/do-pets-really-reduce-healthcare-costs

 2) John J. Ratey & Richard Manning (2014).
 Go Wild: Eat Fat, Run Free, Be Social, and Fellow Evolution’s Other Rules for Total Health and Well-Being.